Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 Fat Head’s Brewery

-A casual brew house with a great selection, Fat Head’s Brewery was our pick for a couple of cold-ones and a happy-hour priced pizza with a friend.
+A casual brew house with a great selection, Fat Head’s Brewery was my pick for a couple of cold ones and a happy-hour priced pizza with a friend.

 Day 2: Portland, Oregon